ilakkmanoharan/ConnectedCitiesAppV2FactoryPattern/README.md

-10. We use if statement to check for null before entering the switch statement because switch(i) would throw a NullPointerException if I is null.
+10. We use if statement to check for null before entering the switch statement because switch(i) would throw a NullPointerException if i is null.